THOMASELOVE/432-classes-2025/class14/README.md

 - Importance of the figures and the introduction and conclusion
 - Explain an interesting paper to someone else
 - Find out if others have read it

+---

+## Quiz 1 coming Friday

+I have posted an early draft of the instructions for Quiz 1 (which also lists the R packages used in the Quiz and provides a little information on three of the data sets I'll provide) to [the Quiz 1 Links page](https://thomaselove.github.io/432-2025/quiz1.html) if you are curious.

+- By Friday 2025-02-28 at noon, [the Quiz 1 Links page](https://thomaselove.github.io/432-2025/quiz1.html) will provide:
+    - A link to a PDF file containing complete instructions and all of the questions,
+    - A link to the Google Form Answer Sheet where you will answer the questions, and
+    - Links to download the Data Sets I am providing for you
+- Quiz 1 is due Wednesday 2025-03-05 at noon.
+    - You can obtain help during the Quiz period by (1) emailing Dr. Love or (2) asking him questions during Class 15, on Tuesday 2025-03-04 from 1 to 2:15 PM.
+We will not answer questions about Quiz 1 posed in any other way, and that includes Campuswire.
+    - If we need to make changes or add hints related to Quiz 1 after it is initially made available to you, Dr. Love will email that information to you and it will also be posted to [the Quiz 1 Links page](https://thomaselove.github.io/432-2025/quiz1.html).